andre-sampaio/Learning-OpenGL/README.md

 # Learning-OpenGL
-Simple application to get the basics of OpenGL
+Simple application to get the basics of OpenGL.

+Don't expect quality code OR good OpenGL practices here!